lalithr95/Facebook-birthday-automation/README.md

-# Facebook-birthday-automation
+# Facebook-likes visualize
-Script which automates the birthday wishes for all your friend birthdays on facebook
+Script which visualizes facebook likes made by the user